Dr Sarah Knight

 T: +44 (0)116 252 2631

 Sarah Knight's academic background is in Classics and English.
 Her main research and teaching interests are in sixteenth- and seventeenth-century English and Latin literature, particularly works written at or about early modern institutions of learning (schools, universities, Inns of Court).
 Other current research focuses on Renaissance students and representations of adolescence, poetic and rhetorical pedagogies, and academic drama and disputation in England, France and Italy.
 Questions of why and how classical texts and ideas informed, animated and complicated Renaissance literature are central to her research.

 Dr Knight is the editor and translator of several Latin works, including Leon Battista Alberti's prose satire Momus (1440s) for the I Tatti Renaissance Library and the accounts of Elizabeth I's visits to the University of Oxford (1566 and 1592) for the new critical edition of John Nichols's Progresses and Public Processions of Queen Elizabeth I (Oxford University Press).
-She is working on an edition and translation from Latin (John Milton's Prolusions), two editions of English drama (Fulke Greville's plays and the student play The New Moone, performed at the Venerable English College, Rome), and two edited books, The Oxford Handbook of Neo-Latin (with Stefan Tilg) and The Brill Companion to Ramism (with Emma Annette Wilson).
+She is working on an edition and translation from Latin (John Milton's Prolusions), two editions of English drama (Fulke Greville's plays and the student play The New Moone, performed at the Venerable English College, Rome), and The Oxford Handbook of Neo-Latin (with Stefan Tilg).